 The Fairbanks House is located within walking distance of 25 Amelia Island restaurants, from casual to fine-dining.
 The closest restaurant is a two-minute walk and the farthest will take you ten minutes.
 With so many great choices, you’ll want to extend your stay.
 We’ve narrowed the field a bit for you and compiled a list of some of our guests’ favorites.
 Reservations are recommended for most.
 We’ll be happy to get them for you.

 - Chef Ricky Pigg offers a diverse menu including local seafood , steaks, pasta and game.
 Breads are baked daily and all deserts are made in house.
 Extensive wine list.
 Dine in the intimate dining rooms or in the New Orleans-inspired Courtyard.
-Open for lunch and dinner six days – closed Tuesday.
-Beer and fine wines are available.
+Open for lunch and dinner five days – closed Monday and Tuesday.
+Beer, spirits, and fine wines are available.
 Featured in our Romance Package.

 - Spain’s Old World cuisine in a quaint and intimate atmosphere.
 Let chef/owner Roberto impress you with his family recipes.
 Entree choices include Paella Valencia style, Veal Chops or Filet Mignon with Cabrales Sauce, shrimp, scallops and snapper.
 Tapas bar, fine wines and homemade Sangria.
 Open nightly 5pm – 10pm.
 Featured in our Romance Package.